Condenser: Definition, Principle, Types, Working, Advantages

 • It reduces the backpressure of the steam, and thus more work can be obtained.

-• It reduces the temperature of the exhaust steam, and its increasing work efficiency.
+• It reduces the temperature of the exhaust steam and increases work efficiency.

 • The reuse of condensate as feed water for the boilers reduces the cost of power generation.